 Sleepfoundation.org is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

-The Spindle Mattress comes in three firmness options: Soft, Medium, and Firm.
-Rating around 4 on the 10-point firmness scale, the Soft version is more akin to medium-soft.
-The Medium option is a true medium, rating at a 5.
-Since it rates around 6, the Firm option could be considered medium-firm.
+The Spindle Mattress comes in two firmness options: Medium and Firm.
+The Medium option is a true medium, rating at a 5 on the 10-point firmness scale.
+Since it rates around 7, the Firm option could be considered a true firm as well.

 Each mattress uses a knit cover made of organic cotton.
 This cover has enough stretch to move with the latex layers.
 It is also breathable so that air can circulate into and out of the bed.
 A 1-inch layer of wool is quilted into the cover to help regulate the temperature while cushioning the sleep surface.

 The body of the mattress uses three 3-inch layers of Dunlop latex, and the firmness of these layers varies between the different firmness options.
-Medium latex is used in all three layers of the Soft version of the mattress.
 The Medium version has two layers of medium latex and a layer of firm latex.
 The Firm version comes with a layer of medium latex and two layers of firm latex.
 These layers can be rearranged to adjust the feel of the mattress.

 Dunlop latex is popular for its durability, bounce, and breathability.
 Latex has low point elasticity, so it doesn’t compress directly under the sleeper’s weight like standard memory foam or polyfoam.
 Instead, it distributes the compression over more of the mattress.
 Sleepers often liken the feel to sleeping “on” rather than “in” the mattress.

 The Spindle Mattress consists of three 3-inch layers of natural Dunlop latex encased in an organic cotton cover quilted with a layer of wool batting.